joschel7/eda-telemetry-lab/README.md

 [discord-url]: https://discord.gg/7nJc5hh8

-The **EDA Telemetry Lab** demonstrates how to leverage SR Linux’s full 100% YANG telemetry support integrated with [EDA (Event Driven Automation)](https://docs.eda.dev/).
-In this lab, SR Linux nodes are dynamically configured via EDA and integrated into a modern telemetry and logging stack that includes Prometheus, Grafana, Promtail, Loki, and Kafka exporters for alarms and deviations.
+The **EDA Telemetry Lab** demonstrates how to leverage full 100% YANG telemetry support integrated with [EDA (Event Driven Automation)](https://docs.eda.dev/).
+In this lab, [Nokia SR Linux](https://learn.srlinux.dev/) nodes are dynamically configured via EDA and integrated into a modern telemetry and logging stack that includes Prometheus, Grafana, Promtail, Loki, and Kafka exporters for alarms and deviations.

 <p align="center">
   <img src="./docs/dashboard.png" alt="Drawio Example">
 </p>

-> **Key Benefits:**
-> - **Automated Configuration:** No manual startup configs or gnmic setup—EDA handles it all.
-> - **Comprehensive Telemetry:** SR Linux streams full YANG telemetry data via EDA’s Prometheus exporter.
-> - **Enhanced Alarms & Deviations:** EDA’s Kafka exporter forwards alarms and deviations for proactive monitoring.
-> - **Flexible Deployment:** Choose between a Containerlab (clab) topology or a simulation-based CX deployment.

----

-## Goals

 - **EDA-Driven Configuration:** Automate SR Linux configuration and telemetry subscriptions with EDA.
 - **Modern Telemetry Stack:** Export telemetry data using EDA’s Prometheus exporter and monitor alarms/deviations via the Kafka exporter.
 - **Enhanced Logging:** Capture and aggregate system logs using Promtail and Loki.
 - **Versatile Deployment Options:** Deploy with either Containerlab (clab) for live traffic or CX (Simulation Platform) for license-flexible testing.
-- **Live Traffic Insights:** Generate and control iperf3 traffic to see dynamic network metrics in action.
+- **Traffic:** Generate and control iperf3 traffic to see dynamic network metrics in action.

----

 ## Lab Components